RajuAhmed0/assignment-9/README.md

-Assignment-9
+Assignment-9: Non-Profit Fundraising Donations Platform

 Description:

-The website aims to support non-profits, charities, or individual fundraisers by enabling users to make donations easily.
-It provides transparency, security, and accessibility for people who want to contribute to social causes.
+The website aims to support non-profits, charities, and individual fundraisers by enabling users to make donations easily.
+It ensures transparency, security, and accessibility for those who want to contribute to social causes.

-Live URL:
+Live URL

-# Visit the live site: https://assignment-9-8aa9a.web.app
+Visit the live site :  https://assignment-9-8aa9a.web.app

 Technologies Used